Amateur Gardening (magazine): History and the early years

 Amateur Gardening was founded in London in May 1884 by Shirley Hibberd, who edited it until 1887.
-At the time of the magazine's closure, it was oldest UK amateur gardening weekly magazine, and was Britain's bestseller in that category in 2013.
+At the time of the magazine's brief closure in 2023 (see below), it was the oldest UK gardening weekly magazine, and was Britain's bestseller in that category in 2013.
 The magazine was published once a week.
 Its editorial offices were in Farnborough, Hampshire.

 At the time of the magazine's launch in 1884 there had been several other notable gardening magazines in circulation, including the Gardeners' Chronicle and Gardens Illustrated, but these were tailored more to the professional gardener.
 Amateur Gardening is considered the first paper designed specifically for the amateur.

 The founders were two brothers, W. H. and L. Collingridge, who also produced other periodicals of the time, including the well-known City Press.

 The first issue of Amateur Gardening consisted of 16 pages, 12 of which were devoted to editorial matter.
 The first editor, Shirley Hibberd, was a botanist and an academic authority on gardening.
 He included in the magazine articles which were thought by many to be too technical.
 He remained the editor for only two years.

 The man who really established Amateur Gardening was T. W. Sanders, who remained editor for 40 years.
 Sanders knew exactly what the new generation of amateur gardeners wanted, and his style of editing attracted a wide audience.
 Before the First World War, a circulation of 100,000 copies per week had been achieved, although this fell off considerably during the war.
 Not until the mid-1920s did the circulation rise to a healthy level again.